-Baccharis neglecta Britt.
+Baccharis neglecta Britton

-False Willow, Jara dulce, Poverty Weed, Roosevelt Weed
+False Willow, Jara Dulce, Poverty Weed, Roosevelt Weed

 USDA Symbol: bane2